Man who claimed to have bomb near Capitol charged with threatening to use ‘weapon of mass destruction’

 Roseberry’s ex-wife, Crystal Roseberry, said he has had a history of mental instability and had a volatile temper during their decade-long marriage.

 His father said he thought his son had “gotten on his feet” in recent years.
-He was running an auto repair business and a mobile home park, and had also become more religious under the influence of his new wife, his father said.
+He was running an auto repair business and a mobile home park and had become more religious under the influence of his new wife, his father said.

-Bishop Brady Jackson, who leads a local church, said Roseberry was never a member and his wife stopped attending.
+Bishop Brady Jackson, who leads a church in Roseberry’s community in North Carolina, said he was never a member and his wife stopped attending.

-The threat came four months after a Capitol Police officer was killed by a man who rammed his car into the barriers around the grounds, and six months after a violent pro-Trump mob overran law enforcement and took over the building.
+The threat came four months after a Capitol Police officer was killed by a man who rammed his car into the barriers around the U.S. Capitol grounds and seven months after a violent pro-Trump mob overran law enforcement and took over the building.

 Roseberry had been distraught over his mother’s death a few years ago, said Brenda and Charles Humphries, his aunt and uncle.
 But nothing seemed amiss when the couple last saw Roseberry about a month ago, they said.